Battle of Savra: Aftermath

-Since the Ottomans were victorious, most of the local Serbian and Albanian lords became vassals.
+Since the Ottomans were victorious, most of the local Serbian and Albanian lords became their vassals.
 Immediately after this battle Thopia recaptured Durrës, probably under the Ottoman suzerainty.
-The Ottomans captured Krujë, Berat, and Ulcinj and soon retreated from them keeping only Kastoria under their permanent control.
+The Ottomans captured Krujë, Berat, and Ulcinj but soon retreated from them, keeping only Kastoria under their permanent control.

 The work of Mavro Orbini (The Realm of the Slavs) is one of the main primary sources about this battle.
 It contains many incorrect and imprecise data.
-Another primary source about the Battle of Savra is Marin Barleti who explained that Balša II was brave and idealistic.
+Another primary source about the Battle of Savra is Marin Barleti who says that Balša II was brave and idealistic.

 This battle set the foundation for centuries-long Ottoman presence in this part of the Balkans.
-Serbian historian Stojan Novaković emphasized that the battle's importance for these Serbian and Albanian lords was comparable to that of the Battle of Marica and Battle of Kosovo together.
-The important result of this battle was the influx of Albanians into Ottoman forces who had been a significant source of its strength during the next 527 years.
+Serbian historian Stojan Novaković emphasized that the battle's importance for these Serbian and Albanian lords was comparable to that of the Battle of Marica and Battle of Kosovo put together.
+The important result of this battle was the influx of Albanians into Ottoman forces who remained a significant source of its strength during the next 527 years.